grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "Don't fuckin' die down there Captain Shakes," Gregory said, angling his head so his voice reached back to where Shakes was standing.

 "If I do, take care of fuckin' Herschel!"
-Shakes called back as Gregory seated and sealed the _Gnat's_ hatch.
+Shakes called back as Gregory seated and sealed the _Gnat_'s hatch.

-Shakes shimmied forward and slithered into the _Gnat's_ control seat.
+Shakes shimmied forward and slithered into the _Gnat_'s control seat.
 He unclipped one of the bigger wrenches from his hip and gave the hatch above his head a ringing double-tap to let Gregory know they were about to disconnect.
 As his hand with the wrench came down, he put out a finger and snapped open the switch that connected the circuit to the docking clamps.
-It was immediately followed by a low thump from the outside of the _Gnat's_ hull.
+It was immediately followed by a low thump from the outside of the _Gnat_'s hull.

 Hemi was still wedged into the small space next to the control chair.
 "If you're going to take up that space there big guy, would you mind workin' the fuckin' trim?
 Give us a bit o' flood if you don't mind."

-Shakes had left the _Gnat_ a little over-buoyant while it was attached to the _Prospect_, so even with the docking clamps disengaged the boat's mating collar was still pressed firmly against the _Prospect's_.
+Shakes had left the _Gnat_ a little over-buoyant while it was attached to the _Prospect_, so even with the docking clamps disengaged the boat's mating collar was still pressed firmly against the _Prospect_'s.
 Hemi twisted open a valve and they could hear water pouring into the _Gnat_.
 It was only seconds later that the boat dropped a meter or two.
 Shakes gave the electric motor some throttle.
 Most of the dials in front of the two men suddenly came to life with their little fingers of fate wagging at them.

 "_Gnat_, _Gnat_.
 You boys fuckin' listening?"
 Captain Percy's voice lit up the ship-to-ship radio.